-Which distance can I walk in 2024?
+Which distance can I walk?

 The 4Days Marches is a walking achievement event.
 What the achievement is exactly is described in our regulations.
 One of the main conditions is that as a participant you must walk at least the distance you are required to walk according to the regulations on four consecutive days.
-There are three different distances in the 4Days Marches: 30, 40 and 50 kilometres.
+There are three different distances in the 4Days Marches: 30, 40 and 50 kilometers.

 Military participants can walk the 40km route from either De Wedren or Camp Heumensoord.
 If you choose to participate on the military 40km route that starts from Heumensoord, you are obliged to also stay at Camp Heumensoord.
 The 30 and 50 km can only be walked from start and finish area De Wedren.